 Because the school nurse has professional expertise in all of these areas, the nurse is often a vital team member in developing and carrying out high quality early childhood screening programs.
 School districts receive reimbursement for early childhood screening.
 Districts may elect to utilize LSNs in screening to assist with funding school health programs.

 Hearing and Vision Screening

 Schools are responsible for ensuring that hearing screening equipment is functioning properly.
-Audiometers should be calibrated every year.
-Minnesota Department of Health schedules and coordinates the annual calibrations.
-The audiometer calibration schedule and sites are typically available by March.
+Audiometers should be calibrated every year to ensure the accuracy of the machine's readings.
+Schools can contact a vendor of their choice.

 Vision screening is recommended in grades 1, 3, 5, 7 and 10.
-Screening should also be completed for new students, students undergoing evaluation for special education services and as concerns arise.
-The vision screening home page is formatted very similarly to the hearing page and contains valuable information about how to complete screening, vision screening forms and materials and vision screening trainings that are available in person or online vision screening.
+Screening should also be completed for new students, students undergoing evaluation for special education services, and as concerns arise.
+This web page included forms and materials that can be used for vision screening.

 State Aid to School Districts: General Fund and Categorized Aid

 The schools use a variety of funding resources to finance school health services.
 The traditional source of funding is the regular K-12 general aid budget.
 Equipment purchase is dependent on school policy and is sometimes funded through the capital budget.
 School health services can also be funded through categorical educational programs depending on the guidelines of those programs.
 For example, non-public school health services are provided by Minnesota State statute through categorical aid.
 Schools recoup costs by billing insurance programs and other third party payers for health services provided directly to individuals.
 Community agencies and organizations also provide funding for comprehensive programs or for individual health services.